-I started trying to make drastic changes to try improving both my physical and mental health hoping that I may find a reason to want to continue living my life.
-After finding myself paralysed yet again after an attempt at physical exercise I had enough, I was not going to accept being bedridden or needing a wheelchair for the rest of my life.
-I quit drinking for the month of January, started seeing a therapist to help me with my mental state and started seeing other health care professionals to start dealing with my physical health issues.
+Eventually I started trying to make drastic changes to try improving both my physical and mental health.
+Hoping that I may find a reason to want to continue living my life.
+After finding myself paralysed yet again after an attempt at physical exercise I had enough.
+I was not going to accept being bedridden or needing a wheelchair for the rest of my life.
+I quit drinking for the month of January, started seeing a therapist to help me with my mental state.
+And I started seeing other health care professionals to start dealing with my physical health issues.

-I decided to go vegan after watching a documentary about animal products and its impact on the human body.
-In the documentary I saw a lady who needed a walking frame to move anywhere and was due for two hip replacements due to arthritis.
-After going vegan for just two weeks she was able to walk without her frame and after two months I think it was, she was able to actually go for a walk, rather than just moving short distances within the house when required.
-This completely blew my mind as I was told I had arthritis in my spine which was contributing to the issues I faced, so I immediately turned vegan without a second thought.
+I decided to go vegan after watching a documentary What The Health.
+It is about animal products and its impact on the human body.
+In the documentary, I saw a lady who needed a walking frame to move anywhere and was due for two hip replacements due to arthritis.
+After going vegan for just two weeks she was able to walk without her frame.
+And after two months I think it was, she was able to actually go for a walk.
+Rather than just moving short distances within the house when required.
+This completely blew my mind!
+I was told I had arthritis in my spine which was contributing to the issues I faced.
+So I immediately turned vegan without a second thought.

-I started seeing a therapist about my mental health issues, which brought up a lot of things that I had supressed for a very long time.
+I started seeing a therapist about my mental health issues.
+Which brought up a lot of things that I had supressed for a very long time.
 I haven’t been able to cry for years on end because I wouldn’t allow myself to feel emotion.
 This had a lot to do with my childhood and other things that had happened throughout my life.
-He helped me to work through issues I had, however he was unable to see me frequently due to his popularity.
-Sometimes it was 7 weeks in between appointments, which would always see some other drastic change I had made when I would visit, which took up a lot of our time.
+He helped me to work through issues I had.
+However he was unable to see me frequently due to his popularity.
+Sometimes it was 7 weeks in between appointments.
+Which would always see some other drastic change I had made when I would visit.
+And that always took up a lot of our time.

-Because I was unable to get in to see my therapist frequently, my mental state became much worse having all these issues brought up and being unable to get to the root of the cause.
-I started to pull out the back of my hair whenever I became stressed or uncomfortable, which lead to my hair starting to fall out.
-I had a beautiful friend convince me that it was time to push my pride aside and start taking medication as a last resort to try and avoid the impending suicide that I was now freely speaking about with my close friends.
+Because I was unable to get in to see my therapist frequently, my mental state became much worse.
+Having all these issues brought up and being unable to get to the root of the cause.
+I started to pull out the back of my hair whenever I became stressed or uncomfortable.
+Which lead to my hair starting to fall out.
+I had a beautiful friend convince me that it was time to push my pride aside and start taking medication.
+This was as a last resort to try and avoid the impending suicide that I was now freely speaking about with my close friends.

-The following weekend I received a text from my mother, who I had barely spoken to for the last 14 years.
-She said she had heard I was planning to leave the country with no intention of returning and thought it would be a shame to leave with so many issues I had unresolved and had invited me to see her.
-I cried for a solid two hours after seeing this message as words from my therapist kept ringing in my head “I see a girl who would have had so much potential if she had have been lucky enough to have a different family.”
-I resented my mother for what she had done to me but accepted her invitation to see her in two weeks.
+The following weekend I received a text from my mother.
+I was shocked as I had barely spoken to for the last 14 years.
+She said she had heard I was planning to leave the country with no intention of returning.
+And she thought it would be a shame to leave with so many issues I had unresolved and had invited me to see her.
+I cried for a solid two hours after seeing this message.
+Words from my therapist kept ringing in my head “I see a girl who would have had so much potential if she had have been lucky enough to have a different family.”
+I resented my mother for what she had done to me.
+But I accepted her invitation to see her in two weeks.
 I figured there was nothing to lose by getting everything off my chest and perhaps having some kind of closure.

 I found myself inviting her to my final farewell with my family, extending an olive branch, just has she had.
-I now have a comfortable relationship with my mother, who will message me every few weeks or months and I will actually respond to her willingly.
-I am really glad that I was able to overcome that hurdle in my life and am starting to learn what it is like to have a mother as an adult.
+I now have a comfortable relationship with my mother.
+She will message me every few weeks or months and I will actually respond to her willingly.
+I am really glad that I was able to overcome that hurdle in my life.
+I’m finally starting to learn what it is like to have a mother as an adult.

 Finally, the day came where I moved to India and said goodbye to the life I had known.
-I set goals for myself, having one month of yoga teacher training in an attempt to help my physical issues, become sober and to get off all my medication as soon as possible.
+I set goals for myself.
+Having one month of yoga teacher training in an attempt to help my physical issues.
+Becoming sober and to get off all my medication as soon as possible.
 I completed both these things in the first 3 months of being in India, where I spent in Rishikesh.
-I think this is why Rishikesh will always hold a special place in my heart, I was able to achieve things here that I hadn’t thought possible.
+This is why Rishikesh will always hold a special place in my heart.
+I was able to achieve things here that I hadn’t thought possible.

 Since moving to India, there has been only one day that I have been unable to walk, and I credit that to yoga.
 I now have a healthy relationship with alcohol and can have a drink socially rather than to escape my world.
 I don’t live in a nightmare and I don’t think about suicide daily.
 Some days I have bad days, but they are far and few between.

-I have learnt so much both about myself and life in general and would never have expected myself to become the person I am today.
+I have learnt so much both about myself and life in general.
+And I would never have expected myself to become the person I am today.
 If you had asked me at the start of the year where I thought I would be now, I guarantee that where I currently am is something that never would have crossed my mind.
-I am now affectionate and able to listen to people and help them now that I am no longer being suffocated by my depression, and that is a really nice feeling.
+I am now affectionate and able to listen to people and help them now that I am no longer being suffocated by my depression.
+And that is a really nice feeling.
 Being able to repair relationships with family members and being willing to explore my emotions.
-It's been all in small steps, but it's quite incredible how far baby steps can get you within the space of a year.
+It’s been all in small steps, but it’s quite incredible how far baby steps can get you within the space of a year.

 The life I am living is absolutely incredible!
-I am a digital nomad with the ability to travel the world with just my laptop needed to fund my expenses and have been lucky enough to start painting again.
-I get to paint hostels and hotels and express my feelings through creative paintings that leave a mark wherever I travel to.
+I am a digital nomad with the ability to travel the world with just my laptop.
+Thats all I need to fund my expenses and have been lucky enough to start painting again.
+I get to paint hostels and hotels and express my feelings through creative paintings.
+This way leave a mark wherever I travel to.
 I have met some of the most amazing and inspiring people that will forever hold a special piece of my heart.